gokulc200/OIBSIP-Level2-Task3-TodoApplication/README.md

 <h1>Technology Stack 💻</h1>
 The Todo Application utilizes the following technologies:

-🟣HTML5: Provides the structure and markup of the application's user interface.<br/>
+🟣 HTML: Provides the structure and markup of the application's user interface.<br/>
-🟣CSS3: Handles the styling and visual presentation of the application.<br/>
+🟣 CSS: Handles the styling and visual presentation of the application.<br/>
-🟣JavaScript: Enables dynamic and interactive functionality, task manipulation, and local storage management.
+🟣 JavaScript: Enables dynamic and interactive functionality, task manipulation, and local storage management.

 <h1>Features</h1>
 The Todo Application offers the following key features: